 Thankfully, there are some AMAZING products on the market to help us combat that trend in our own kitchen - and these are some of my very favorite alternatives to disposable kitchen staples.
 I personally use and love all of these items, and I know you'll love them, too!

-Stasher Bag // This is one of my new favorite kitchen finds!
-Stasher bags are a dishwasher-safe, microwave-safe, sous-vide-safe alternative to Ziploc plastic bags.
-They’re airtight and easy to seal – by far my favorite plastic bag alternative.
+One of our favorite kitchen finds!
+Stasher bags are a dishwasher-safe, microwave-safe, sous-vide-safe alternative to plastic Ziplocs.
+By far our favorite plastic bag alternative.

-Linen Napkins // Replace paper napkins or paper towels in your kitchen with washable, reusable napkins.
-I love linen napkins, because if they get wrinkly, it still looks very natural.
-When you’ve used them, just toss them in the laundry.
-The linen napkins pictured are great, although my other personal favorites are these linen napkins from Crate & Barrel.
+Replace paper napkins or paper towels in your kitchen with reusable napkins.
+I love linen: if they get wrinkly, it still looks very natural.
+To clean, just toss them in the laundry!

-Silpat Nonstick Baking Mat // Use this nonstick baking mat in place of tinfoil or parchment paper to line your baking sheets.
-Food lifts right off it and it’s super easy to clean!
+Use this nonstick baking mat in place of tinfoil or parchment paper to line baking sheets for cookies or roasting.
+Food lifts right off and it’s super easy to clean!

-Reusable Straws // It’s easy to throw a plastic straw in your morning smoothie and not think much of it, but straws are actually a huge source of waste (and they can end up in the ocean or polluting animal habitats!)
+It’s easy to throw a plastic straw in your morning smoothie and not think much of it, but straws can end up in the ocean or polluting animal habitats!
 These metal reusable straws are a great alternative and are surprisingly easy to clean.

-Misto Olive Oil Sprayer // A DIY cooking spray canister!
+A DIY cooking spray canister!
 Fill it with olive oil, pump the pressure pump, and mist away.
 A wonderful, environmentally-friendly alternative to canned cooking spray - bonus points for being able to fill it with your own favorite oil!

-Bee’s Wrap // My favorite kitchen discovery of the year!
-Use Bee’s Wrap as a natural alternative to plastic wrap/saran wrap in your kitchen – let the natural heat from your hands heat up the beeswax on these sheets and they’ll stick to just about anything!
-They’re SO easy to clean and to use, and the beeswax in the sheets makes them smell amaaaaazing.
+Use Bee’s Wrap as an alternative to plastic wrap or saran wrap in your kitchen – let the natural heat from your hands heat up the beeswax on these sheets and they’ll stick to just about anything!
+Easy to clean and to use.

-Reusable Tote Bags // Ok, these are kind of a given, but who doesn’t need more reusable grocery bags??
+Ok, these are kind of a given, but who doesn’t need more reusable grocery bags??
 I keep these basic bags in my apartment, in our cars, in random purses and camera bags, you name it.
-Most grocery stores sell their own reusable bags, and you can also find fun illustrated bags online like these from Emily McDowell.
+Most grocery stores sell their own reusable bags, and you can also find fun illustrated bags online.